BABIES WITH BOOKS

 NICU BOOK ROUNDS

 Based upon medical research on the benefits of reading with infants in the NICU, our first of its kind teen-led NICU book rounds program builds bonds between parents and babies during a time of crisis and creates normalcy in the ICU.
 BWB teens meet one-on-one with families to discuss the joys and benefits of reading beginning in the NICU.
 By ensuring all families leave the NICU with at least one book and knowledge of the importance of early literacy, BWB helps a generation of children to read and succeed.
-We have already provided more than 1,000 families their choice of multiple new books from our selection of books in 7 languages at Randall Children's Hospital, our first NICU site.
+Through our book rounds, read-a-thon, and other programs, we have already impacted 6,000 individuals and provided more than 1,000 families their choice of multiple new books from our selection of books in 7 languages at Randall Children's Hospital, our first NICU site.

 ADMIT READING PACKETS

 Through our NICU Admit Reading Packets, each NICU family is introduced to our reading program with a book and information about how and why to read with their baby in the NICU.

 NICU read-a-thons are friendly competitions in which NICU families compete to read the most with their baby.
 “Winners” received a gift basket of books and other literacy promoting items.

 SIBLING BOOK LIBRARY

 We have established a library for patient siblings in the NICU lobby at Randall Children's Hospital.
 This library is stocked with hundreds of children’s books for all ages of children.
 We are so grateful for the donations of 900 books from the Children’s Book Bank and Titlewave Used Bookstore of Multnomah County Library.

 RANDALL READS -

 THE CHILDREN'S HOSPITAL THAT READS

 BWB's focus on supporting children and families through the power of books and reading together has inspired a hospital-wide focus on supporting early literacy and family bonding throughout Randall Children's Hospital (RCH).
 BWB is working with RCH to develop an integrated literacy focus throughout the children's hospital recognizing education as central to health so that every child leaves the hospital with at least one book.
 Together, we are establishing RCH as "Randall Reads - The Children's Hospital That Reads!"